This post may contain affiliate links.

 - Kosher Salt: Enhances the overall flavor of the bread and helps control yeast activity.
 It’s crucial for balancing the taste and ensuring the dough ferments properly.

-- Chopped Kalamata Olives: Adds a rich, briny flavor to the bread.
-Kalamata olives provide a tangy and savory note that complements the dough beautifully.
+- Chopped Kalamata Olives and Green Olives: These add a rich, briny flavor to the bread.
+Olives provide a tangy and savory note that complements the dough beautifully.

 Combine 3 cups of all-purpose flour, 1 teaspoon of instant yeast, 1/2 teaspoon sugar and 1 teaspoon of kosher salt in a large bowl.
 Add in the chopped olives to the mixture.
 Then gradually add 1 ½ cups of warm water (105-115°F or 40-46°C) while stirring with a large spoon or spatula.
 The dough will be wet and sticky, which is expected.